minio/directpv/docs/drive-management.md

 Drives are added to DirectPV to provision volumes.
 This involves a two step process as shown below.

 1. Run `discover` command.
 The `discover` command probes eligible drives from DirectPV nodes and stores drive information in a YAML file.
 You should carefully examine the YAML file and set the `select` field to `yes` or `no` value to indicate drive selection. `select` field is set to `yes` value by default.
-Below is an example of `the discover` command
+Below is an example of the `discover` command:

 ```sh
 # Probe and save drive information to drives.yaml file.
 $ kubectl directpv discover